cwimpy/academic-kickstart/content/syllabus/_index.md

 ## Course Description

-This course focuses on the: *Quantitative analysis of political phenomena, including research design and analysis, theory formation, hypotheses, analytical techniques, and advanced regression.* This is accomplished by building on the foundational materials presented in POSC 6003 to expand our understanding of generalized linear models, interpretation, and applied econometrics.
+This course focuses on the: *Quantitative analysis of political phenomena, including research design and analysis, theory formation, hypotheses, analytical techniques, and advanced regression.* This is accomplished by building on the foundational materials presented in POSC 6003 to expand our understanding of generalized linear models, interpretation, applied econometrics, and learning about the tools available to professional political scientists.
 A familiarity with basic mathematical principles, linear algebra, and elementary calculus are helpful but not required.
 Elementary programming skills are also useful but not required.
-All efforts will be made to ensure course materials are accessible and presented in as basic terms as possible.
-If at any time a student is struggling to grasp the concepts for a given topic, please contact Dr. Wimpy immediately.
+All efforts will be made to ensure course materials are accessible as possible.
+If, at any time, you are struggling to grasp the concepts for a given topic, please contact Dr. Wimpy immediately.

 ## Course Learning Objectives